khgoh99/wirio3doc/doc_RP1204/RP1204 User Guide.md

 For more information, please refer to the device [specification](RP1204_Device_Specification.md)

+## NTC Port

+By connection the NTC sensor provided, the device is able to report the sensor surrounding temperature ranging from -55°C to +200°C with accuracy ±1%.

 ## Input Port

 Total input port is 12 Channel.
 All the input port is through the bidirectional opto-isolated.